• Contact us

 • 2.
 Appeals to committee decisions must be submitted within 30 days of notification.

 • 2.
-The journal reserves the right to update this policy to reflect evolving ethical standards.
+The journal reserves the right to update this policy to reflect evolving ethical standards, publication practices, legal requirements, and academic publishing guidelines.

 TOP